djangodeployment/django-deployment-book/03-users-and-directories.rst

 As I already hinted, our data directory is going to be ``/var/opt/$DJANGO_PROJECT``.
 It is standard policy for programs installed in ``/opt`` to put their data in ``/var/opt``.
-Most notably, we will store media files in there (in a later chapter later).
+Most notably, we will store media files in there (in a later chapter).
 We will also store the SQLite file there.
 Usually in production we use a different RDBMS, but we will deal with this in a later chapter as well.
 So, let's now prepare the data directory: